burrt/compsci-docs/_v1/java-notes.md

         li.add(1000);
     }
 }
 ```

 Explanation:

 * *Scenario 1*: this is fine since the compiler knows that constructors are called only **once** for instances and since `List li` is an instance variable - this is safe.
-* *Scenario 2*: now `List li` is a class variable that is initialised once at the top.
+* *Scenario 2*: now `List li` is a class variable that is initialized once at the top.
 We can mutate the list and will be seen in all instances of `Hello`.
-* *Scenario 3*: we attempted to initialise a class variable in the constructor - but `List li` no longer belongs to an instance so therefore attempting to **change the value** of `List li` every time a new instance is created!
+* *Scenario 3*: we attempted to initialize a class variable in the constructor - but `List li` no longer belongs to an instance so therefore attempting to **change the value** of `List li` every time a new instance is created!

 ### Methods